lfit/releng-global-jjb/docs/jjb/lf-ci-jobs.rst

 Deploy jobs to jenkins-sandbox system via code review comment.

+Note: this macros is only valid on changes to the ci-management repository

 This job checks out the current code review patch and then runs a ``jenkins-jobs update`` to push a patch defined by the comment.